sandstorm12/sandstorm12/README.md

-A machine learning engineer interested in high-performance AI systems, specially in computer vision field.
+A machine learning engineer interested in high-performance real-time AI systems, specially in computer vision field.